spieglt/whatfiles/README.md

 $ make
 $ sudo make install
 ```
-Only supports x86_64 and ARM32.
-(ARM written/tested on a Raspberry Pi 4 with Cortex A72 64-bit running in compatibility mode for 32-bit Raspbian.
-Should work on all Raspberry Pis, please create an issue if it doesn't.)
+Supports x86_64, ARM32, and ARM64 architectures.
+Both ARM versions written on a Raspberry Pi 4 with normal Raspbian and the new 64-bit beta.

 ## Questions that could be asked at some point: